adityakamath/adityakamath.github.io/_posts/2020-11-27-driving-the-jetbot2.md

 comments: true
 ---

 The last few weeks have been particularly successful.
-Although I spend less time on this project than I normally do, I managed to accomplish a lot.
+Although I spent less time on this project than I normally do, I managed to accomplish a lot.
 For starters, I got the Jetbot2 to work with a Sixaxis Joystick (the same one I had integrated in the ROSCar).
 This finally let me drive the robot around without having to use the teleop_twist_keyboard package from my laptop.
 I also explored the vision_opencv (cv_bridge, image_transport) and opencv_apps packages in ROS Melodic and tried a few example programs such as blob detection, edge detection, hough lines detection.
 More about these in the following sections...

 <figure class="aligncenter">
 	<img src="https://adityakamath.github.com/assets/img/jetbot2_inhand2.jpg" />